vol-dev/vdo.ninja/ninja2zoom.md

 description: >                                # site meta description
   Learn how to feed single or multiple guests in a room to a zoom meeting.
 list_description: >
-  OBSN rooms in a zoom meeting
+  VDON rooms in a zoom meeting

 # POST HEADER
 #header-image: "/assets/images/pic13.jpg"      # config image to post header